An animal's breeding value is

 calf is weighed for weaning, adjusted to 5 years of age.
 This EBV is an estimate of the genetic

-difference in cow weight at 5 years of age and is an indicator of growth at
+difference in cow weight at 5 years of age and is an indicator of growth at later

-breeding herd.
-Steer breeders wishing to
+herd.
+Steer breeders wishing to grow

-grow animals out to a larger weight may also use the Mature Cow Weight EBV.
+animals out to a larger weight may also use the Mature Cow Weight EBV.

 Milk EBV (kg) is an estimate of an animal's milking ability.
 For sires, this EBV indicates the effect of